What Do 'Craft' & 'Artisanal' Mean for Hot Sauce?

 How to Identify Genuine Craft Hot Sauce

-Signs of Authentic Craft Production:
+Signs of Authentic Craft Production

 - Small company size: Look for family-owned or small team operations